 You can find further articles on the topic of open access in the Nachrichten aus der Chemie

 The GDCh is temporarily or permanently active in various committees that are directed against chemical weapons.
-She is a member of the German working group “Disarmament and Non-Proliferation of Biological and Chemical Weapons”.
+For example, it is a member of the German working group "Disarmament and Non-Proliferation of Biological and Chemical Weapons".
 The working group was founded in 1997 and is supported by various organizations.
-Its goal is, among other things, to deepen knowledge of biological and chemical arms control through exchange between science and practice.
+One of its goals is to deepen knowledge about biological and chemical arms control through exchange between science and practice.

-The GDCh is also represented on the advisory board of the “Competence Network on Chemical and Biological Weapons ( CBW Competence Network )” funded by the BMBF, which started its project work in April 2022.
-Among other things, the network works to strengthen standards against chemical and biological weapons (CBW).
+The GDCh is also represented on the Advisory Board of the BMBF-funded “Competence Network on Chemical and Biological Weapons ( CBW Competence Network )”, which began its project work in April 2022.
+Among other things, the network is working to strengthen norms against chemical and biological weapons (CBW).

-From 2016 to 2021, the GDCh was represented on the OPCW's Advisory Board on Education and Outreach.
-The OPCW is an independent international organization that monitors compliance and implementation of the Chemical Weapons Convention and sets the framework for the destruction of chemical weapons.
+From 2016 to 2021, the GDCh was represented on the Advisory Board on Education and Outreach of the OPCW.
+The OPCW is an independent international organization that monitors compliance with and implementation of the Chemical Weapons Convention and sets the framework for the destruction of chemical weapons.

 Since Russia's attack on Ukraine, there have been fears that the warring parties could use chemical weapons.
 As chemists, we have a special responsibility to prevent the production and use of chemical weapons.
 The GDCh is active in various places to raise awareness of this.
-For the article by Karin J. Schmitz in the Nachrichten aus der Chemie or in the GDCh app (Free Access): https://gdch.app/article/gegen-chemie-kampfstoffe-4133151
+Read Karin J. Schmitz's article in the Nachrichten aus der Chemie or in the GDCh app (free access): https://gdch.app/article/gegen-chemische-kampfstoffe-4133151

-After the Organization for the Prohibition of Chemical Weapons (OPCW) confirmed the repeated use of poison gas in Syria, including in February 2018, the German Chemical Society (GDCh) strongly condemned the use.
-“We are horrified that people are being murdered or injured with chemical warfare agents again and again,” emphasized Dr. Matthias Urmann, then President of the GDCh, in a press release entitled Chemists condemn the use of poison gas in Syria.
+After the Organisation for the Prohibition of Chemical Weapons (OPCW) confirmed the repeated use of poison gas in Syria, including in February 2018, the German Chemical Society (GDCh) strongly condemned the use.
+"We are appalled that people are being murdered or injured again and again with chemical warfare agents," stressed Dr. Matthias Urmann, then President of the GDCh, in a press release entitled Chemists condemn the use of poison gas in Syria.

 The chemical societies of Europe, including the GDCh, reaffirmed their commitment to the Seville Declaration, which was issued in 2016.
-The statement, signed by 36 chemical societies in Europe, said: “We, the member societies of the European Association for Chemical and Molecular Sciences (now the European Chemical Society, EuChemS), condemn the use of chlorine in Syria and other parts of the country world and call on the international community to bring to justice those responsible for the misuse of chlorine."
+The declaration, signed by 36 chemical societies in Europe, states: "We, the member societies of the European Association for Chemical and Molecular Sciences (now the European Chemical Society, EuChemS), condemn the use of chlorine in Syria and other parts of the world and call on the international community to bring those responsible for the misuse of chlorine to justice."

 Under the leadership of the OPCW, more than 30 scientists and representatives of chemical societies developed the “Hague Ethics Guidelines”, which were adopted in September 2015.
 Three representatives of the GDCh were also involved in the development.
 The GDCh Board expressly supported the Hague Ethics Guidelines.

-In April 2015, a memorial event in Ypres, Belgium, commemorated the people who died there 100 years earlier in the first major use of poison gas in the First World War and in later operations.
-The chemical community was represented by the then acting presidents of GDCh and EuChemS, Thomas Geelhaar and David Cole-Hamilton, and the then Past President of the Royal Society of Chemistry, David Phillips.
+In April 2015, a memorial event was held in Ypres, Belgium, to commemorate the people who died there 100 years earlier in the first major use of poison gas in World War I and in subsequent operations.
+The chemical community was represented by the then-acting presidents of GDCh and EuChemS, Thomas Geelhaar and David Cole-Hamilton, and the then past president of the Royal Society of Chemistry, David Phillips.

-The study Chemists in the Third Reich, written by the science historian Helmut Maier on behalf of the GDCh, will be published in 2015.
-The German Chemical Society is thus committed to coming to terms with the history of its predecessor societies.
-The book, which contains over 700 pages, offers a detailed and independent study of the functions and structures of the DChG and the VDCh from 1933 to 1945.
-In addition to the description of the structures created at that time, individual fates are also tracked down and illuminated as a warning reminder for future generations.
+In 2015, the study Chemists in the Third Reich was published, written by the science historian Helmut Maier on behalf of the GDCh.
+With this, the German Chemical Society is committing itself to examining the history of its predecessor societies.
+The book, which is over 700 pages long, offers a detailed and independent study of the functions and structures of the DChG and the VDCh from 1933 to 1945.
+In addition to describing the structures created at that time, individual fates are also tracked down and examined as a warning reminder for subsequent generations.

-Every person who wants to become a member of the GDCh must sign the GDCh code of conduct.
-It says, among other things: “All GDCh members are aware that, as scientists, they are particularly responsible for the effects of their professional activities on people and nature. (…) They observe the laws and international conventions that apply to their work and their results and effects and oppose the misuse of chemistry, e.g. B. for the production of chemical weapons and addictive substances.
-When developing, applying and disseminating chemical knowledge, they are committed to the truth and do not use unfair methods.”
+Anyone who wants to become a member of the GDCh must sign the GDCh code of conduct.
+It states, among other things: "All GDCh members are aware that, as scientists, they are particularly responsible for the effects of their professional activities on people and nature. (...)
+They observe the laws and international conventions that apply to their work and its results and effects and oppose the misuse of chemistry, e.g. for the production of chemical weapons and narcotics.
+When developing, applying and disseminating chemical knowledge, they are committed to the truth and do not use any unfair methods."

 The experience gained in developing several Covid vaccines could soon be useful in fighting malaria.
 To Michael Groß's article in the Nachrichten aus der Chemie (access for members in the GDCh app: at https://gdch.app/article/malaria-und-coviderwissen-4133612